RAYNAUD’S DISEASE (SYNDROME)

 – The Raynaud’s phenomenon, like autoimmune diseases, can be linked to the lack of probiotic bacteria in the gut due to bad refined diet, antibiotics, consumption of meat and dairy products, sugar, stimulants, overgrowth of harmful bacteria and candida (yeasts), toxins, stress, lack of dietary fibre, etc. All those factors damage the intestinal walls causing increased intestinal permeability and condition called Leaky gut syndrome.
 As a result toxins instead of being removed from the colon are reabsorbed back into the blood through damaged walls.
 Because the immune system recognises colon as the source of the problem it attacks the gastrointestinal tract sending antibodies against it causing inflammation and damage.

 – Also deficiency of vitamin D may contribute to the development of autoimmune diseases as it is not only the most important immune system booster but also regulator which means it helps to prevent immune system from attacking own body.
 There is a growing amount of research which suggests that a lack of vitamin D could be an important factor in causing autoimmune diseases.
-Almost every person in England is deficient in vitamin D which is very important for human nervous and immune system.
 In his bestselling book “China Study” Prof Colin Campbell wrote that, “Autoimmune diseases in general become more common the greater the distance from the equator.
 This phenomenon has been known since 1922.”
-This statement leads us to a simple conclusion that Hashimoto disease may have a lot to do with the vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle of North America or Europe.
+This statement leads us to a simple conclusion that Raynaud’s disease may have a lot to do with the vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle of North America or Europe.
 Read more about vitamin D >

 – Gluten and heated animal protein (found especially in dairy) may also trigger an autoimmune reaction in the body.